RobinDeClerck/ShippingChallengeLinux/README.md

 The project will install and run after this command.
 This command is also used when changing the deploy.yaml file

-## Kubernetes web-ui
+## Kubernetes dashboard
-Install Kubernetes web-ui:
+Install Kubernetes dashboard:
 https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/

 You will need a user and token for the dashboard: